HarishHary/blink/docs/internals/controller-runtime.md

 ### Lifecycle

 The artifact_scanner starts with an immediate scan, then observes the directory with `fsnotify`, a 400 ms debounce, and a five-second poll.
 It rescans directly in its meta-process `Start`, leaving the actor mailbox unblocked.
+A scan reads a file only when its size or modification time differs from the one the cached spec or digest was taken from, so a poll over an unchanged directory neither re-parses YAML nor re-checksums binaries.
+A rewrite that preserves both is invisible to the scanner; for binaries the plugin runtime re-checksums against the published digest before launch, so a stale digest stalls that rollout rather than deploying something unverified.

 ```mermaid
 stateDiagram-v2